Lyon & Healy: History

 Lyon retired in 1889 and Healy became the company's first president.
 That year, Lyon & Healy built their first harp.
 Healy wanted to develop a harp better suited to the rigors of the American climate than available European models.
 They successfully produced a harp notable for its strength, pitch reliability, and freedom from unwanted vibration.
 Previously, most harps in North America were made by small groups of craftsmen in France, England, Ireland, or Italy.

 In 1890, Lyon & Healy introduced the Style 23 Harp, still a popular and recognizable design.
 It has 47 strings, highly decorative floral carving on the top of the column, base, and feet, and a fleur de lis pattern at the bottom of the column.
 It is available in a gold version.
 It is 74 in tall, and weighs about 37 kg.
 Lyon & Healy produces one of the most ornate and elaborate harps in the world, the Louis XV, which includes carvings of leaves, flowers, scrolls, and shells along its neck and kneeblock, as well the soundboard edges.

 Lyon would later form a new company with E.A.
 Potter called Lyon & Potter, and remained there until his death on January 12, 1894.
 Healy died of pneumonia on April 3, 1905.

 In the 1890s the company—which used the slogan,"Everything in music"—began building pipe organs.
 In 1894 Robert J. Bennett came to Lyon & Healy from the Hutchings company of Boston to head their organ department.
 The largest surviving Lyon & Healy pipe organ is at the Our Lady of Sorrows Basilica in Chicago.
 It is a large organ of four manuals and 57 ranks of pipes.

 They also made small pipe organs.
 An example survives at St. Mary's Catholic Church in Aspen Colorado.
 It is a two manual tracker with a 30 note straight pedalboard and 7 ranks.
 It is believed to have been built around 1900, and can still be pumped by hand.

 By the 1900s, Lyon & Healy was one of the largest music publishers in the world, and was a major producer of musical instruments.
 However, In late 1920s, Lyon & Healy sold its brass musical instrument manufacturing branch (see "New Langwill Index").
 In the 1970s, the firm concentrated solely upon making and selling harps.

-In 1928, Lyon & Healy introduced one of the most unusual harps ever mass-produced, the Salzedo Model.
-The company designed it in collaboration with the harpist Carlos Salzedo.
-It an Art Deco style instrument that incorporates bold red and white lines on the soundboard to create a stylized and distinct appearance.